wannesm/dtaidistance/README.md

 You can set variables to use more or less c code (`use_c` and `use_nogil`) and parallel or serial execution (`parallel`).

-The `distance_matrix` method expects a list of lists/arrays or a matrix (in case all series have the same length).
+The `distance_matrix` method expects a list of lists/arrays:

     from dtaidistance import dtw
+    import numpy as np
     series = [
         np.array([0, 0, 1, 2, 1, 0, 1, 0, 0], dtype=np.double),
         np.array([0.0, 1, 2, 0, 0, 0, 0, 0, 0, 0, 0]),
         np.array([0.0, 0, 1, 2, 1, 0, 0, 0])]
     ds = dtw.distance_matrix_fast(s)

+or a matrix (in case all series have the same length):

     from dtaidistance import dtw
+    import numpy as np
     series = np.matrix([
         [0.0, 0, 1, 2, 1, 0, 1, 0, 0],
         [0.0, 1, 2, 0, 0, 0, 0, 0, 0],